Concordances of sums of alternating torus knots and their mirrors to $L$-space knots: Main Results

 \section{Main Results}

-\begin{theorem} A connected sum of torus knots $K=K_2^+ \# K_2^-$ is concordant to an $L$-space knot if and only if $K=T(2,q)$. \end{theorem}
+\begin{theorem} A linear combination of alternating torus knots is concordant to an $L$-space knot if and only if $K=T(2,q)$. \end{theorem}

-\begin{proof} Let $K=K_2^+\# K_2^-$ be a connected sum of torus knots.
-Observe that the converse holds since since torus knots are $L$-space knots, as stated in Greene-Lewallen-Vafaee~\cite{Greene}.
+\begin{proof} Let $K$ be a connected sum of alternating torus knots.
+Then $K=K_2^+\# K_2^-$.
+Observe that the converse holds since torus knots are $L$-space knots, as they admit positive integral Dehn surgery to lens spaces.
+See Proposition 3.2 of Moser~\cite{Moser} for the homeomorphism type.
 Suppose that $K$ is concordant to an $L$-space knot $J$.
 Then by Corollary~\ref{coro:det}, we have

 Next, we establish the value $\text{det}(K)$.
 Consider the following sequence of equalities: